top of page

 • Deep Listening Meditation Workshop: Be guided through a deep listening meditation for healing with Ceed Healing Founder Karen Reys

-• Delivering Culturally Safe Aged Care: How the Elder care program is changing aged care for Aboriginal and Torres strait Islander people living in QLD
+• Delivering Culturally Safe Aged Care: Join Mariom Dwyer from Queensland Aboriginal and Islander Council to hear how the Elder care program is changing aged care for Aboriginal and Torres strait Islander people living in QLD

 3:15